Oisin Murphy has established himself as a rising star in the sport.

-And he set his experience in stone when winning his first QIPCO British Champions Series race aboard Hot Streak in the Betfred Temple Stakes at Haydock Park when he made virtually all the running and held off the late challenge of Pearl Secret by half a length.
-There could be many more Series victories to come and he excelled when riding the outsider Red Galileo in his first Investec Derby ride, coming home in fifth place.
+He gained his first QIPCO British Champions Series in 2014 aboard Hot Streak in the Betfred Temple Stakes at Haydock Park, when he made virtually all the running and held off the late challenge of Pearl Secret by half a length.